 Local quarries on Signal Hill and on Kelly's Island in Conception Bay, along with quarries at Mundy Pond, Long Pond, and the South Side Hills, provided stone for the structure, which was hewn by hand by Irish workers, and incredibly, by Fleming, who himself cut stone at Kelly's Island and loaded it into boats up to his waist in water.
 Galway limestone and Dublin Granite were also used to construct the building.
-The local Catholic and Protestant population in St. John's provided the labour for the massive construction job, the largest ever undertaken in Newfoundland history to that date.
+The local Catholic and Protestant population in St. John's provided the labour for the massive construction job, the largest ever undertaken in Newfoundland and Labrador history to that date.
 The local population also raised substantial funds to defray the cost of building the church.

 In 1846, the Great Fire in St. John's diverted the efforts of the builders and delayed the construction of the cathedral.
 Construction might have been hampered by the failure of Wright's Bank in London, where Fleming kept a European account for construction funds, but his congregation's zeal for completing the project meant that the bank failure was a minor setback.
 Fleming held the first mass in the unfinished structure on January 6, 1850.
 Later the same year on July 14, he died while at Belvedere Monastery, and he was buried in the cathedral's crypt, a distinction he shares with Bishops Thomas Scallan, J.T.
 Mullock, Thomas Joseph Power, and Archbishop Edward Patrick Roche.